pigne/teaching/_posts/WebDev2/2019-12-02-dynamic-graphical-data.md

 WebGL is an API based on OpenGL ES.
 It uses the `canvas` DOM element to build 3D scenes.

-Since OpenGL ES  is a low level API, we mostly always use third party libraries:
+Since OpenGL ES  is a low level API, we mostly  use third party libraries:

 - <http://threejs.org/>
 - <http://www.pixijs.com/> for 2D with WebGL